 - tumour thrombus

 Bland thrombus can be an isolated thrombus.
 However, it is commonly arising from deep vein thrombosis of lower extremities.

 - hypercoagulable states

 - venous stasis

-- compression by neoplastic lesions, lymph nodes or retroperitoneal masses/fibrosis
+- compression by neoplastic lesions, lymph nodes, retroperitoneal masses/fibrosis or haemorrhage

 - foreign bodies: vena cava filter, catheters

 - extension from benign tumours: angiomyolipoma, IVC leiomyoma, adrenal pheochromocytoma

 While any neoplastic lesion can cause IVC thrombosis, renal cell carcinoma is the most common malignancy to extend into IVC 1.
 Other tumours that have a tendency for IVC thrombosis are hepatocellular carcinoma, adrenocortical cancer and Wilm's tumour, primary leiomyoma or leiomyosarcoma of the IVC.

 It is important to characterise the thrombus from RCC for surgical management.

 According to TNM classification of RCC, tumour spread into infradiaphragmatic IVC is T3c stage, while extension in supradiaphragmatic IVC is T4b stage.
 Also, subclassification into infrahepatic, hepatic and suprahepatic extension can further help the surgeon.